The Difference of CSMA/CD and CSMA/CA

 Receiver of request which is send by client is known as server

-Passive (
+Passive (slave)

 Waits for requests from clients